dmagliola/happy_queues/README.md

 Thoughts and tips for running in production with this queue structure.

+## Sizing the servers for the new queues

+A very common pattern with Ruby queues is that "a queue will run out of RAM", so the servers get configured to have more memory available, but it'll frequently be hard to track down which particular job(s) are causing the issue to try and optimize them.

+Because of this, these servers tend to only grow.

+The migration to new queues will provide a great opportunity to improve on this.
+Once.
+If you size the new servers to an amount of RAM you consider "should be reasonable for your app", the fact that you're gradually adding jobs to them will make it easier to pinpoint which jobs may be problematic, by looking at which new jobs just got added in the last few hours / days.

+Unfortunately, this is a one-time gain.
+Once the migration is complete, you will be back in the position of existing jobs getting gradually bigger over time, and it being hard to figure out which is the problematic one.

+But as a one-time gain, you can try an under-size your servers and identify troublesome existing jobs.

 ## Helping other queues

-Some background job systems like Sidekiq allow you to specify a number of queues to run "together".
+Some background job systems like Sidekiq allow you to specify a number of queues to run "together" in one process.
 Generally, these are ordered, such that while there are jobs in the "first" queue, the rest are ignored.

-In these circumstances, you might be tempted to set your servers to run not only "their" queue, but also the others, so that idle threads can server as extra capacity while their queues are empty.
+In these circumstances, you might be tempted to set your servers to run not only "their" queue, but also the others, so that idle threads can serve as extra capacity while their queues are empty.

 Be careful doing this.
 If you allow the server for a given queue to "help" higher latency (slower) queues, you might end up picking up a "low priority, long running" job, which may tie up your thread for a while.
 After a while, all of your threads may be clogged with long running jobs, and there may be no one left to run the "higher priority" jobs.

 This problem is precisely the reason we want time limits on our jobs.
-If you try and "help" higher latency queues, you're undoing those time limits.
+If you try and "help" slower queues, you're undoing those time limits.

 **When it is a good idea**

-Now you **can** do this in one-direction only.
+That said...
+You **can** do this in one-direction only.
 And it may actually be a good idea.
 You can have your servers that process "slow" queues also help out with faster ones.
 That's fine.
 Those "faster" jobs should get out of the way faster than that queue's own jobs would, and arguably if there are jobs to run in lower latency queues, those should go first.